Skip to main contentSkip to navigation

 All-flash NAS appliances using 2.5" SATA or SAS SSDs.
 No mechanical drives.
 Recovery requires firmware-level SSD imaging, not traditional head swaps.

-SHR-2 (Synology Hybrid RAID with dual parity) provides RAID 6 equivalent protection.
-It tolerates two simultaneous drive failures.
+SHR-2 (Synology Hybrid RAID with dual parity) provides RAID 6 equivalent protection and tolerates two simultaneous drive failures.
+When drives have mixed capacities, SHR-2 creates multiple mdadm arrays at different capacity boundaries and combines them with LVM to form a single logical volume.
 Recovery gets complicated when the failure involves more than just the drives themselves.

 How SHR-2 Stores Data